mbodm/cdis2410-net48/README.md

 ### What?

 I quickly ported my [cdis2410](https://github.com/mbodm/cdis2410) tool from .NET8 AOT to .NET Framework 4.8, for various reasons.
+It was more or less the result of some testing.

 ### Notes/Differences?